Skip to content

 Tazarotene

-1. Again, a beautiful derivative of Retinoid.
-Very effective for hyperpigmentation, acne, acne lesions, and white, and blackheads.
+1. A beautiful derivative of Retinoid which is again majorly prescribed as an acne treatment by dermatologists.
+Very effective for hyperpigmentation, acne, acne lesions, and white, and blackheads as well.

-2. It is also used to treat a skin disease called Psoriasis by slowing skin cell overgrowth & decreasing skin cell inflammation.
+2. Tazarotene is also used to treat a skin disease called Psoriasis by slowing skin cell overgrowth and decreasing skin cell inflammation.

 3. Recommended Percentage – 0.1%